antlossway/frontend-mentor-developer-portfolio/README.md

 ## Useful resources

 I took reference to youtuber thecodercoder's [github code](https://github.com/thecodercoder/fem-single-page-developer-portfolio).
-She has 4-part video for this project, however they are very long videos, I don't recommend them because they look like recorded live stream without editing and you will watch her spend 30min to troubleshooting a minor issue.
+She has 4-part video for this project, however they are very long videos, I skipped most part of the videos because they look like recorded live stream without editing and you will watch her spending 30min to troubleshooting a minor issue.